LuisDu902/Beast/docs/README.md

 As the player's goal in this game is to kill every Beast to survive, the game keeps running even when the user isn’t providing input.
 If you sit staring at the screen, the game doesn’t freeze.
 Animations keep animating.
 Visual effects dance and sparkle.
 If you’re unlucky, beasts catch powerups and keep chomping on your player.

-**The Pattern**
+**Game Loop Pattern**

-We have applied the **Game Loop** pattern.
 This pattern allows a game loop to run continuously during gameplay.
 Each turn of the loop, it processes user input without blocking, updates the game state, and renders the game.
 It tracks the passage of time to control the rate of gameplay.
 This pattern allows us to address the identified problems because it ensures that the state of the game accurately reflects what it is meant to be, if some time has passed since the last update.

 **Implementation**